Gaps of silence in audio waveforms

-New in Revoice Pro 4 is an APT Preset named "Gaps in Dub Slightly Loose Time & Pitch" which can be selected to change the APT settings described in (2) and (3) above.
+From Revoice Pro 4 an APT Preset named "Gaps in Dub Slightly Loose Time & Pitch" was added, which is similar to the more recent SmartAlign function, and can be selected to change the APT settings described in (2) and (3) above.

 We show an example of using these principles with the audio in the image below.
 In Track 2 (the Dub) there are individual words cut out of a different take of what the singer sang in Track 1 (the Guide) and digital silence fills the gaps between the cut words in Track 2.
 When the time and pitch of the Dub track is correctly aligned to the Guide - the "cut out" words will add emphasis to the lead vocal.